-A couple involved in the nearly $10 million sale of the priciest area home to trade hands in January were back at the top of the list in February, this time on the buyer side in a month filled with million-dollar deals.
+A couple involved in the nearly $10 million sale of the priciest area home to trade hands in January were back on the list in February, this time on the buyer side in a month filled with million-dollar deals.

-Leading the pack was 204 Lockgreen Court, a West End house built by members of Richmond’s Valentine family that sold at list price for $1.67 million on Feb.
+Second on the list was 204 Lockgreen Court, a West End house built by members of Richmond’s Valentine family that sold at list price for $1.67 million on Feb.
 7.

 The 6,300-square-foot home hit the market last April with an asking price of $2.49 million, before being taken off market and relisted in October with the lower price tag.